 Quarto is a deceptively tricky game for two players.
 There is a four by four board, and sixteen pieces.
 And all you have to do to win is to get four in a row of the same shape, or color, or size, or hollowness.
-This wouldn't be that hard if you got to choose which pieces you played, but since your opponent will be choosing your pieces for you, the game gets a little trickier, and it's not just tic-tac-toe.
+Which wouldn't be that hard if you got to choose which pieces you played.
+But since your opponent will be choosing your pieces for you, the game gets a little trickier, and it's not just tic-tac-toe.

 Hand your opponent lots of pieces of the same attribute until she places two in the same line.
 This will allow you to partially fill the board with your chosen attribute.

 Count the number of pieces remaining that are not in your chosen attribute.
 For example, if you have been handing your opponent white pieces, as soon as he places two white pieces in the same line, you should count how many black pieces are left.